kiransingh99/project-trubisky/README.md

 	- 1 means failed
 	- 2 means passed with warnings
 	- 3 means passed without warnings
+- **processed file**: name of the processed data file corresponding to the raw data file
 - **time of throw**: the total time of recording for each file (milliseconds)

 ## Hardware requirements